nrwl/nx/packages/react-native/docs/run-ios-examples.md

 {% tabs %}
 {% tab label="Run on a simulator" %}
-To see all the avaiable simulators, run command:
+To see all the available simulators, run command:

 ```bash
 xcrun simctl list